Libyan truce would aid war on coronavirus, say western, Arab nations

 Although Libya has yet to record any confirmed cases, the World Health Organisation representative in Tripoli has warned of the great risks faced if the virus spreads in a country fragmented by conflict.

-For the last year, the eastern-based Libyan National Army under Khalifa Haftar has been waging a military campaign to capture Tripoli, seat of the internationally recognised Government of National Accord.
+For the last year, the eastern-based Libyan National Army under Khalifa Haftar has been waging a military campaign to capture Tripoli, seat of the internationally recognized Government of National Accord.

 The LNA is backed by the United Arab Emirates, Egypt and Russia while the GNA is supported by Turkey.
 In recent weeks numerous rounds of bombardment have targeted GNA-held areas around Tripoli including around its last functioning airport.